-During a December Administrative Regulation Review Subcommittee hearing, Department of Corrections officials refused to answer legislative questions and claimed they had requested a legal opinion from the attorney Records show the request was only filed on the Friday before the Monday hearing.
-Attorney General Russell Coleman responded swiftly and confirmed Kentucky has no legal obligation to use taxpayer funds for gender-affirming surgeries for incarcerated individuals, stating: "For most Kentuckians, the answer to the Department's question is self-evident.
-SB 10 enhances retiree health benefits for County ute 2 percent of pay, and non-hazardous employees hired after July 1, 2003, will also begin contributing.
+Week four of the 2025 Legislative Session marked the bill filing deadlines for the House and Senate.
+By the end of the week, the Senate had and claimed they had requested a legal opinion from the attorney general.
+Records show the request was only filed on the Friday before the Monday hearing.
+Attorney General Russell Coleman responded swiftly and confirmed Kentucky has no legal obligation to use taxpayer funds for gender-affirming surgeries for incarcerated individuals, stating: "For most Kentuckians, the answer to the Department's question is self-evident."
+SB 10 enhances retiree health benefits for County Employees Retirement System (CERS) members by increasing health insurance subsidies to \$40 per year for non-hazardous retirees and \$50 per year of service for hazardous retirees.
+To support this, hazardous employees will contribute 2% of pay, and non-hazardous employees hired after July 1, 2003, will also begin contributing.
 The change applies retroactively for eligible retirees on Jan.
 1, 2026.
-The bill, developed in collaboration with law enforcement, firefighters, and local governments, strengthens recruitment and retention while keeping the system financially SB 13 would cap the number of managed care organizations in Kentucky's Medicaid system at three, aiming to streamline administration, reduce complexity for health care providers - especially in rural areas - and lower overhead costs.
+The bill, developed in collaboration with law enforcement, firefighters, and local governments, strengthens recruitment and retention while keeping the system financially sound.

+SB 13 would cap the number of managed care organizations in Kentucky's Medicaid system at three, aiming to streamline administration, reduce complexity for health care providers-especially in rural areas-and lower overhead costs.
 The measure allows providers to focus more on patient care by easing administrative burdens.
+If enacted, the bill would take effect on Jan.
+1, 2026.